TiaSirio/Low-Power-Dissipation---Working-Zone/README.md

 ## Documentation 📄

-For detailed information and results, refer to the [Drone-demos.pdf](Drone_demos.pdf) document.
+For detailed information and results, refer to the [10571322.pdf](10571322.pdf) document.